bkRodrigo/Contacts_API/documentation/deploy/local.md

      The `key:create` command generates a key for the app.
 Go ahead and assign the value to the `APP_KEY` value that's stored in the `.env` file you created earlier.
- 1. You should now see the api runing in http://localhost:8080
+ 1. You should now see the api running in http://localhost:8080
+ 1. *(Extra)*: Some useful extra commands to work in the local environment
+    1. In order to stop the service and keep the current state of the service, you can do a `docker-compose pause`; you can then get the service back online with a `docker-compose unpause`.
+    1. In order to fully stop the service, you can do a `docker-compose down`; you can get the service back online with a `docker-compose up -d`.